 When handling administrative tasks manually, the most significant difficulty often stems from the fact that different institutions and departments need to collaborate more effectively.
 Thus, people get data updates late or data transferred incorrectly.
 In such a case, these inefficiencies lead to data corruption and administrative tasks being done longer than expected.
 With automation, for instance, AI-based healthcare apps, the case can change for the better.

-In short, automation helps build collaborative environments.
+In short, automation in healthcare helps build collaborative environments.
 These offer instant updates related to PHIs and allow different entities to access data in the context of various institutions and departments.
 So, AI helps automate how healthcare professionals from these departments and institutions access the same data.
 The software updates the information and makes sure everyone has access to it.
 With such collaboration, there is a lower chance of a mistake, and practitioners can use the most up-to-date information to provide the best treatment options.

 5. Getting Agile into Healthcare